Mister Donut: Europe and Middle East

-On 31 March 1987, Elie G. Saheb and associates acquired the Mister Donut trademark rights for the United Kingdom and opened the first Mister Donut bakery and pilot shop in Fulham, London.
+On March 31, 1987, Elie G. Saheb and associates acquired the Mister Donut trademark rights for the United Kingdom and opened the first Mister Donut bakery and pilot shop in Fulham, London.
 The trademark rights for the European markets were acquired on May 2, 1988, and for the Middle East region on October 14, 1995.

 The Americas

 United States

-After Mister Donut was acquired by Dunkin' Donuts in 1990, most either closed or became Dunkins.
+After Mister Donut was acquired by Dunkin' Donuts in 1990, most stores either closed or became Dunkin' Donuts.

 There were nine outlets in the Pennsylvania and Ohio region that remained Mister Donut, mostly due to being close to existing Dunkin' Donuts stores.
 Their owners formed a cooperative to continue receiving bulk pricing on materials.
 As of May 2006, these stores rebranded as Donut Connection, serving the same items as Mister Donut.
 Some locations of the Donut Connection partnership have retained the original fixtures of the original Mister Donut location, such as the outlet in Shakopee, Minnesota, which still has the orange motif and original Mister Donut price board.
+Most of the stores, while located in areas where Dunkin' remains prominent, also compete with Starbucks and (largely through grocer distribution) Krispy Kreme alongside mom-and-pop shops, but largely do not overlap with Tim Hortons.

-Only one store located in 2720 Grovelin Street, Godfrey, Illinois continues to operate as Mister Donut.
+Only one store located in 2720 Grovelin Street, Godfrey, Illinois, continues to operate as Mister Donut.